leehwasu96/Cheongju-University/README.md

   ```
 <br><br>

-2. To control the Turtlebot3 model, fetch the "drive_and_stop.py" and "drive_and_turn_and_stop.py" file from the Homework directory in the Github repository and place it in the scripts folder:
+2. To control the Turtlebot3 model, fetch the "drive_and_stop.py" and "drive_and_turn_and_stop.py" file from the Homework directory in the Github repository and place it in the scripts folder.
 <br><br>

 3. Grant execute permissions to the Python file fetched from Github: